#WhatBringsPeace – Work in Progress

 All content of #WhatBringsPeace will be constantly crowd sourced, shared and reposted via the social media platforms.
 The extensive use of social media will be integrated by the artist as a tool to amplify the reach of the message and a sense of connectivity on a global scale by removing the boundaries of time, language, and location. the social media aspect will enable all followers and participants the chance to virtually engage in the artist’s yearlong travel on a daily basis.

-CURRENT PROJECT TIMELINE *as of January 2017
+CURRENT EVENTS RELATED TO THIS PROJECT *as of January 2017

 Q 1: #WBP